Natali (singer): Career

 After several years of living in the shadows, Natali recorded her first single in eight years in 2012.
 On 5 November 2012, she released "O Bozhe, kakoy muzhchina!".
 The song received public attention following an appearance of Natali in the Russian talkshow Let Them Talk in April 2013, when she discussed how her life had developed fifteen years since her biggest and only hit.
 The single became a sleeper hit, acquiring most of its airplay in the Summer of 2013.
 The single then became the most rotated track on Russkoe Radio, although it only reached #188 in the TopHit airplay charts.
 Its music video, released in February 2013, became one of the most-watched videos on Russian YouTube throughout 2013 and 2014.

 Following the commercial success of "O Bozhe, kakoy muzhchina!", Natali received her first Golden Gramophone Award from Russkoe Radio.
 During the 2013 RU.TV Awards, Natali received the tongue-in-cheek award Sometimes, They Return.
 She returned to Pesnya goda with the song after a fourteen year break.

 In October 2013, Natali recorded a duet with Nikolay Baskov, titled "Nikolay".
 The song peaked at #34 of the TopHit airplay charts and gave Natali another Golden Gramophone Award, in 2014.
 Together with Baskov, Natali appeared on a plethora of musical television programmes, including Saturday evening and Miss Russkoe Radio.

 Natali participated in the first season of the Russian adaption of Your Face Sounds Familiar. on Channel One Russia in 2014.
 Later that year, she released her first studio album in five years, titled Shakherezada.

 In early 2015, Natali teamed up with MC Doni to release the song "Ty takoy".
 The track peaked at #24 at the TopHit airplay charts, but its music video quickly received attention on YouTube, where it became the first Russian-language song to receive over 100 million views in July 2016.
 In late 2016, Natali started withdrawing more from public life.
 In April 2017, she gave birth to her third son.

 With "U menya est' tol'ko ty", she appeared in the 2017 edition of Pesnya goda.
 The song subsequently peaked at #87 on the TopHit airplay charts.
 In 2020, Natali released her eleventh studio album Novye 80-e.

 Private life

-Natali has been married to Alexander Rudin since 1991, has three sons – Arseni (born 2001), Anatoly (born 2010), Evgeni (born 2017).
+Natali has been married to Alexander Rudin (1970–2023) since 1991 and has three sons – Arseni (born 2001), Anatoly (born 2010), Evgeni (born 2017).

-In an interview in the television show Let Them Talk in 2013, Natali said the inability of being able to conceive a child with her husband until the birth of their first son had let to her having suicidal thoughts.
+In an interview in the television show Let Them Talk in 2013, Natali said the inability of being able to conceive a child with her husband until the birth of their first son had led to her having suicidal thoughts.